csalazar24/ReceiptProcessor/README.md

 This will run all tests and report any failures.

-This exercise is very well designed and I really enjoyed building!
+Kudos!
+This exercise is very well designed and I really enjoyed building it!